 To balance the generation distribution, each political party in Korea has started a youth political education program in order to promote political careers among younger people.
-During the June local elections earlier this year, 46 young adults aged 20~30 were elected to metropolitan councils and 192 people were elected to the primary local government.
+During the June Local Elections earlier this year, 46 young adults aged 20~30 were elected to metropolitan councils and 192 people were elected to the primary local government.
 These figures represent the increased number of elected people compared to four years ago when the number of young adults elected were 26 and 85 respectively.
 At the party convention, two people in their 30s were elected to the Bareunmirae Party supreme council, and two people in their 40s were elected to the Democratic Party supreme council.1) Besides these change, young adults are assuming more influential positions in governments.
 Despite of the changes, young politicians face challenges trying to reach their goals.
 Not only is the number of young politicians small, but they face great difficulties.

-|PHOTO FROM THE LEADER, MONEY TODAY|
+PHOTO FROM THE LEADER, MONEY TODAY

 No One Remains Young Forever

 It has become trendy for young politicians to head political parties and even heads of state, but Korea is still an unwelcoming environment for young politicians.
 First, older politicians usually take positions like specialists in politics.
 That is, there are few good positions for young politicians in politics, and these jobs are typically low paying positions.
 Young politicians are treated like interns during parliamentary sessions or political party meetings.
 While an internship builds the foundation for a career, it does not lead directly to that dream.
 In other words, rarely are young politicians given the chance to show their talent.
-Jang Kyungtae, Senior Vice President of Democratic Party Youth Commission, said “Foreign countries allow young politicians to gain experience in by taking responsibility for major positions in policy research institutes and others, but in Korea, they are given little opportunity to develop and even less chance to perform major tasks, so younger people who dream of being politicians quickly become disappointed.”2) Consequently, even though young people have various careers, they are limited as to what they can do in political circles.
+Jang Kyungtae, Senior Vice President of Democratic Party Youth Commission, said, “Foreign countries allow young politicians to gain experience in by taking responsibility for major positions in policy research institutes and others, but in Korea, they are given little opportunity to develop and even less chance to perform major tasks, so younger people who dream of being politicians quickly become disappointed.”2) Consequently, even though young people have various careers, they are limited as to what they can do in political circles.

-Young politicians face challenges obtaining donations need for their election campaigns.
+Young politicians face challenges obtaining donations needed for their election campaigns.
 In Korea, a trust money system means that each candidate must deposit a certain sum to the National Election Commission, and that amount must be at least 2 million won.
 If one dreams of a high ranking position, that person must deposit a larger sum of money.
 If a candidate does not achieve a certain number of votes in an election, they forfeit the deposited amount.
 In addition to the needed trust money, running for election requires a lot of money and some of the money must come from one’s own pocket.
 Lee Sungyoon, Former Co-Representative of Our Future Party, said “The average cost of campaigning in an election to be a district representative is between 30-40 million won.”3) These financial expenses are barriers to young people who dream of becoming a politician and new discussions on the deposit system are needed.

 Last, young politicians are discriminated against because of their age.
 Politicians are recognized as professions only because of their influential power.
 Korean society also has expectations and perceptions that older candidates have more expertise and ability because of their age.
-When asked if he had experienced any prejudice due to his age, Yeo Sunwoong, Former Gangnam-gu Councilor, said “Yes.
+When asked if he had experienced any prejudice due to his age, Yeo Sunwoong, Former Gangnam-gu Councilor, said, “Yes.
 Some people think politics should be controlled by older people.
 Younger people campaigning in elections are at a disadvantage compared to people who have years in the field, for people think they have gained much professional knowledge after so many years.”4) However, these abilities do not necessarily correlate to one’s age, and correlations among age, knowledge and insight are also not predetermined.
 In other words, being young does not mean a lack of ability.
 Nevertheless, in reality, Koreans are biased towards young politicians, which is another problem young people face when they enter the world of politics.